 Minecraft is famous for its blocky pixelated world that provides a unique gameplay experience.
-Similar to the best Minecraft mods, many developers also create Minecraft texture packs to offer you a new and enhanced experience with this block-based world.
-Now, the texture packs, unlike mods, don’t exactly change the way you play the game, but their visual impact is powerful nonetheless.
+Similar to Minecraft mods, developers also make texture packs to offer you a new and enhanced experience in your Minecraft world.
+Texture packs, unlike mods, don’t exactly change the way you play the game, but their visual impact is powerful nonetheless.

 The name says it all.
 This pack tones down the game just enough to get you 60+ FPS gaming on even the lowest-end PCs.
-The game looks more minimal than what you are used to though it doesn’t entirely take away the usual Minecraft look and feel when you start looking at the entities.
+The game looks more minimal than what you are used to, though it doesn’t entirely take away the usual Minecraft look and feel when you start looking at the entities.
 Take a look at the quick comparison with and without this texture pack above.

-2. 2×2 Texture
+2. 2×2 Textures

 True to its name, this texture pack takes the lower resolution texture change to a more drastic stage by making them 2 x 2 in resolution.
 For comparison, Minecraft considered 16 × 16 as the default lowest resolution in its native version.
 The developer has kept some textures at 4 x 4 to keep the game playable, but what you experience in this pack can look like a bug at first glance.

-Download 2X2 Texture Pack
+Download 2X2 Textures

-If you have a PC that can take Minecraft to its highest visual levels, these texture packs might quickly become your favorite.
+If you have a PC that can take Minecraft to its highest visual levels, these packs might quickly become your favorite.
 One of them will require powerful GPUs or a compromise with the FPS to make it work, but it will be worth it.
-All other texture packs will run fine on almost every Minecraft-supported computer.
+All other packs will run fine on almost every Minecraft-supported computer.

-7. Rodrigo’s Pack
+8. Rodrigo’s Pack